C. Umamaheswara Rao: Career

 His Telugu film Ankuram, first film of its kind on human rights and civil liberties bagged him National Award and AP State's Best Director Award and many Civilian.
 His Sreekaram, a Telugu film on hazardous trail on in-camera court against woman rape victim by defence lawyers, gained him AP state's Feature film Award.
 Actually, this film dealt with Kiranjit Ahluwalia's case prior to Aishwarya Ray's film ‘Provoked’.
 To mention some more are much accoladed ‘Stree’, a documentary on the exploitation faced by Indian woman, very popular TV serials like ‘Himabindu’, ‘Mr. Brahmanandam ‘and Telefilms like Hamsafar (Hindi), Manchu Bomma and many more.
 He had many short and ad films to his credit.

-Recently he had done 15 Telefilms on Film aesthetics for Ur films.
-They have been successfully telecast in 10 TV.
-And they are being shown in so many short film festivals for educating the participants.
+Recently he directed 15 Telefilms on film aesthetics for Ur films that have been successfully telecast in 10 TV.
+They are being shown in short film festivals for educating the participants.

 He is the Chairman of Jury in 4 Short Film festivals and had been the jury member in AP State Awards Committee 2010 and twice Juror in UNESCO Ladli Awards Committee.

-He acted as the Chairman of the West panel of National Film Awards 2019 and had been in the Central Committee.
+The Chairman of the West panel of National Film Awards 2019 and had been in the Central Committee.

-He was in the Jury for Oscars in Indian Entry Selections 2020.
+Member of the Jury for Oscars in Indian Entry Selections 2020.

-He has formed Center for New Perspectives in Film and Media, Hyderabad.
+Formed Center for New Perspectives in Film and Media, Hyderabad.

 He is the Founder / Chairman for Dadasaheb Phalke School of Film and Media, which has an Advisory Board chaired by Mr. Allu Aravind and members being M/s Vijayendra Prasad, Resool Pookutty, Madhu Ambat, Neelakanta, Sreekar Prasad, Indraganti Mohan Krishna, Paruchuri Bros., etc. as advisors.

+Conducted Master Class 0n Screenplay at Indian Panorama Film Festival, Manipur (50 years of Manipur Cinema) on 13-12-2021.

+Lectured on “Expressionism and Realism in Films” at Acharya Nagarjuna University’s UGC sponsored National Workshop for 3 days 1-3 of April, 2023 on Cinema and Social Relevance.

+Member in Board of Studies for two academic years 2023 and 2024 for Acharya Nagarjuna University at the introduction of courses of M.A.(Cinema), M.A.(T.V) and M.A.(Theatre).

+Member of the Script Evaluation Board of National Film Development Corporation for Film Financing for South Indian languages, Hindi and English for the years 2022, 2023 and 2024.

+Have been in the jury of Telangana (Government’s) Gaddar Film Awards, 2025 for the year 2024.

+An Initiator and Patron of a Global event in Telangana ‘Hyderabad International Short Film Festival (HISFF) for 3 days 19th, 20th and 21 st December 2025 at Prasad Multiplex 2 screens with a record break entries of 706 from round the world.